learningmatter-mit/surface-sampling/README.md

 ```

 # Development & Bugs
-`surface-sampling` is under active development, if you encounter any bugs in installation and usage,
+VSSR-MC is under active development, if you encounter any bugs in installation and usage,
 please open an [issue](https://github.com/learningmatter-mit/surface-sampling/issues).
 We appreciate your contributions!